CyborgVillager/JA_GitShare_Mezza_Blog_Site/README.txt

 efficiency of a content - sharing project.

 Will update this site to further improve my understanding of python, web creation, and eventually A.I development.
-So far this journey has been great and I cant wait to see what my skills become in the next few months - years from now!
+So far this journey has been great and I cant wait to see what my skills will become in the next few months - years from now!

 ~ JA